Zack Keller

-Zack Keller (born September 8, 1984) is an American writer, director, editor, and former voice actor known for his work on comic books, video games, television, and film.
-He is a narrative director at King Digital Entertainment and a creator and writer for Dark Horse Comics.
-He is the co-creator of the Mondo Media animated web series Dick Figures, as well as the co-director and co-writer its Kickstarter funded feature film Dick Figures: The Movie, alongside best friend and former business partner Ed Skudder, both of whom voiced main characters Blue and Red respectively.
-He has also worked as a writer on The Walking Dead: Michonne, Batman: The Telltale Series, Guardians of the Galaxy: The Telltale Series at Telltale Games, and the animated television series Unikitty!.
+Zack Keller (born September 8, 1984) is an American writer, director, and former film editor and voice actor.
+He is the narrative director for the video game Candy Crush Saga at King.com.
+He is best known for his work on the Mondo Media animated web series Dick Figures (2010-2015), as well as co-writing, co-directing, and co-starring in its film Dick Figures: The Movie.
+He also worked as a writer and narrative designer on The Walking Dead: Michonne, Batman: The Telltale Series, Guardians of the Galaxy: The Telltale Series at Telltale Games, and wrote for the animated television series Unikitty!.

 Keller is also the author of the Cuphead series of graphic novels published starting in 2020 by Dark Horse Comics and illustrated in 1930s animation style by Shawn Dickinson.
-He'd also co-write a five-part book series titled Meet Me By The Falls, alongside animator John Dusenberry and voice actor/filmmaker Ben Tuller.
+He'd also co-write a five-part book series titled Meet Me By The Falls, alongside animator John Dusenberry and filmmaker Ben Tuller.